wildlifeevoeco/RealisedViewshedSize/README.md

      - [Eric Vander Wal](https://weel.gitlab.io/)

-This repository contains the code accompanying the paper "One size does not fit all: a novel approach for determining the Realised Viewshed Size for remote camera traps" Methods in Ecology and Evolution. add DOI
+This repository contains the code accompanying the paper "One size does not fit all: a novel approach for determining the Realised Viewshed Size for remote camera traps" Methods in Ecology and Evolution.
+Zenodo DOI: 10.5281/zenodo.14826797

 Scripts are under `scripts/`.